cispa/login-security-landscape/AccountFramework/README.md

     - [db.py](app/db.py): Code to manage the Account Framework database models
     - [demo_task_creation.py](app/demo_task_creation.py): Code to add demo tasks to the account framework
     - [entrypoint-unprivileged.sh](app/entrypoint-unprivileged.sh): Shell script run at start of the worker containers
-    - [entrypoint.sh](app/entrypoint.sh): Privileged shell script run at start of the worker containers (start Xvfb)
+    - [entrypoint.sh](app/entrypoint.sh): Privileged shell script run at start of the worker containers (starts Xvfb)
     - [expire_sessions.py](app/expire_sessions.py): Expire sessions that were not used in the last 12 hours
     - [prepare.py](app/prepare.py): Code to run automated registration and login form finding on CrUX websites and automatically creating registration tasks for them
     - [requirements.txt](app/requirements.txt): Requiments file for the containers